Dual-domain Multi-path Self-supervised Diffusion Model for Accelerated MRI Reconstruction: Discussion

 Despite its promising performance, our study has several limitations that warrant further exploration.
 First, while our dual-domain self-supervised strategy is theoretically applicable to general diffusion models, we validated it only within a conditional diffusion model framework.
 Future work could extend this approach to newer paradigms, such as the Bridge Diffusion Model \cite{li2023bbdm,su2022dual}.
 Second, our experiments were conducted on brain MRI datasets with limited contrasts (T1, T2, FLAIR, PD).
 Although the method is designed to be modality- and anatomy-agnostic, its generalizability to other anatomical regions (e.g., knee MRI) and MRI sequences remains unverified.
 Future work will explore its applicability to multi-organ and cross-modal reconstruction tasks.
 Another key limitation is that our evaluation focused primarily on image-level metrics using data from healthy subjects.
 To enhance clinical relevance, future studies should validate DMSM on pathological cases, such as tumor or lesion reconstruction.
 Incorporating radiologist assessments and testing on datasets with diverse pathologies will strengthen its potential for real-world deployment.
 Additionally, while our self-supervised framework eliminates dependence on fully sampled data, integrating a fine-tuning strategy could further improve performance.
-For instance, initializing the model with weights from a supervised variant (Section \ref{method:implementation and dataset}) and fine-tuning it on unseen undersampled datasets may enhance adaptability to new acquisition protocols and hardware.
+For instance, initializing the model with weights from a supervised variant (Section \ref{method:implementation and dataset}) and fine-tuning it on unseen undersampled datasets may enhance adaptability to new acquisition protocols and hardware. {On the other hand, there are also recent works on substituting the raw input with the general feature representation of the undersampled MRI, where the feature representation is obtained by contrastive pretraining a feature representation network on a variety of undersampled MRI data \cite{ekanayake2025cl}.
+Those kinds of add-on components could potentially further improve our model's performance.
 Finally, the multi-path inference strategy, while beneficial for uncertainty estimation, increases inference time proportionally to the number of paths.
-To mitigate this, future work could explore accelerated inference techniques such as progressive sampling strategies \cite{salimans2022progressive,lu2022dpm} to reduce computational overhead without sacrificing reconstruction quality.
+With the increase of inference paths, the sampling and processing time of single single slice grows linearly.
+Considering the large clinical data in real-world scenarios, this could lead to potential challenges of implementation.
+To mitigate this, future work could explore accelerated inference techniques\cite{salimans2022progressive,lu2022dpm,chen2024accelerating} to reduce computational overhead without sacrificing reconstruction quality.}